open-policy-agent/gatekeeper/website/docs/debug.md

    * A trace of the evaluation
    * The input document being evaluated

-Writing out all the information above for every request would be very expensive in terms of memory and load on the API server.
+Writing out all the information above for every request would be expensive in terms of memory and load on the Gatekeeper server, which may lead to requests timing out.
 It would also be hard to find the relevant logs for a given request.

 For tracing, Gatekeeper **requires** operators to specify